adussaq/amd_ww/README.md

 ###**Promise Object** Methods###
-Please see: http://www.html5rocks.com/en/tutorials/es6/promises/#toc-async for a more full description of promises.
+Please see: <a href="http://www.html5rocks.com/en/tutorials/es6/promises/">HTML5 Rocks: Promises</a> for a more full description of promises.
 Detailed below are the methods that are utilized in the examples.

 |Property|Description|
 |---------------|----------------|